Middle States Commission on Higher Education: Support for CUNY Colleges

 CUNY colleges, as well as the Graduate School and University Center, receive their institutional accreditation from the Middle States Commission on Higher Education (MSCHE or Middle States).
 MSCHE examines each college as a whole, rather than specific programs within colleges.

-The Central Office of Academic Affairs has created an internal support team to provide guidance on and pre-review of colleges’ required Middle States documents, including Self-Studies and Follow-up Reports.
+The Central Office of Academic Affairs created an internal support team to provide guidance on and pre-review of colleges’ required Middle States documents, including Self-Studies and Follow-up Reports.

 The support team is composed of OAA senior staff members with experience on both sides of the process (on college campuses and as Middle States reviewers).
 OAA has deep knowledge of academic programs and New York State requirements, especially important for Substantive Change Requests.
 We also work with consultants as needed.